The-Marcy-Lab-School/unit-6-assessment/coding-exercises/README.md

 **Step 7 Toggle Between Celcius and Fahrenheit**

 Give the user the added functionality of toggling between Celcius and Fahrenheit.
-Here is a helpful formula to use for converting the Celcius to Fahrenheit: `fahrenheit = ( celsius * 9/5 ) + 32`
+Check to see if the API returns this data or you can calculate the conversion yourself.
+Here is a helpful formula to use for converting the Celcius to Fahrenheit: `fahrenheit = ( celsius * 9/5 ) + 32`.

 Add an event listener that toggles between Fahrenheit and Celcius when a user **clicks on the current temperature** section.